Morgan County Correctional Complex

 Morgan County Correctional Complex (MCCX) is a maximum security prison in unincorporated Morgan County, near Wartburg, Tennessee, operated by the Tennessee Department of Correction.
 It opened in 1980.
-An expansion completed in 2009 increased its capacity to 2,500 prisoners.
+An expansion was later completed which increased its capacity to 2,128 prisoners.
 The prison is accredited by the American Correctional Association.
-The current warden is Mike Parris.
+The current warden is Shawn Phillips.

 When the Brushy Mountain Correctional Complex closed in June 2009, its functions and most inmates and staff were transferred to the Morgan County Correctional Complex.